tuchk4/awesome-create-react-app/README.md

 ### How to setup root dir for require (webpack module.resolveDirectory analog)?

-From officail documentation create `node_modules` at `src` directory - [src/node_modules as official solution for absolute imports #1065](https://github.com/facebookincubator/create-react-app/issues/1065)
+Official solution: create `node_modules` at `src` directory - [src/node_modules as official solution for absolute imports #1065](https://github.com/facebookincubator/create-react-app/issues/1065)

 Another way - use `NODE_PATH` env variable.
 It is a directory name to be resolved to the current directory as well as its ancestors, and searched for modules.
 It is [resolve.modulesDirectories](https://webpack.github.io/docs/configuration.html#resolve-modulesdirectories) for webpack.
-More details at node official doc ["Loading from the global folders"](https://nodejs.org/api/modules.html#modules_loading_from_the_global_folders)
+More details at node official documentation ["Loading from the global folders"](https://nodejs.org/api/modules.html#modules_loading_from_the_global_folders)

 ```json
 "scripts": {